EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 > [Latest Stable Beta Release Download](https://cloudup.com/files/igb9MJNZhKd/download)
 > - Last Updated September 18th, 2015

-This is a complete re-write of the original [Yikes Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin.
+This is a complete re-write of the original [YIKES Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) plugin.

-This is the release candidate for the final release of [Yikes Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/).
+This is the release candidate for the final release of [YIKES Inc Easy MailChimp Extender](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/).
 Target launch date is by the end of September 2015.

 Feel free to use this plugin now.
 When the final version rolls out, you'll have a smooth transition.